 Shipping container sizes vary.
 You can find cargo containers on intermodal vessels that are over 50 feet in length, while smaller shipping container sizes can range under 10 feet in length.

 More compact containers from PODS and similar providers are better for those situations, as our containers are available in 8-foot, 12-foot, and 16-foot sizes, and each container fits within a single parking space.
-Keep in mind too that you can always mix and match shipping container sizes so you can get the right about of storage space for your needs.
+Remember that you can always mix and match shipping container sizes to get the right storage space.
 Getting multiple, smaller containers is an easy way to store large quantities of cargo.

 Purchasing a container doesn’t give you the option to mix and match easily — which can become costly.
 Renting, however, allows you to easily order as many containers in various sizes as you need for a period of time.